jishi/node-sonos-web-controller/README.md

 Change log
 ==========

+ * 0.4.4 use md5 hash for cached image instead (fixes ENAMETOOLONG probably)
  * 0.4.2 Added dynamic favicon and title.
 Make sure to use sonos-discovery 0.6.1 or later to fix albumArtURI error
  * 0.4.1 Added cover art for now playing
  * 0.4.0 Now has working queue listing.
 Will tweak it for better performance later